 - Be multi-faceted and challenging

-- Allow the student to generate their own data or findings
+- Allow the student to generate his or her own data or findings

 - Be either a new project or part of a larger effort